cmannion-meander/resume_screener/README.md

 1. **Upload Resumes**: Simply upload candidate resumes in popular formats like PDF, DOCX, or TXT.
 2. **Upload Job Description**: Input the job description for the position you’re hiring for.
-3. **Get a Score**: Recruit Copilot compares the resumes to the job description and scores candidates based on factors like skills match, experience fit, and career trajectory.
+3. **Get a Score**: Recruit Copilot compares the resumes to the job description and scores candidates based on factors like skills match, experience fit, and soft skills.
 4. **Review Candidates**: Easily see a ranked list of candidates, with detailed insights on how well each one fits the job requirements.

 ---